TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 ``parser['section']['option']`` notation.

 ``parser['section']`` in particular returns a proxy for the section's data in the parser.
-This means that the values are not copied but they are taken from the original parser on demand.
+This means that the values are not copied but they are taken kutoka the original parser on demand.
 What's even more important is that when values are changed on a section proxy, they are actually mutated in the original parser.